Sunday, April 7, 2013

 EQC Truths blogger implied the overseas source would leak the EQC information.
 Failing that, EQC Truths blogger would still leak it.
 There would also be "more damning revelations" about EQC.

-Fri 12.04.13.
-One News reported Simpson's minimising comment: "the bulk of the information is already known to customers."
+Friday 12.04.13.
+One News reported Simpson's minimising: "the bulk of the information is already known to customers."
 Why the injunction Simpson?

-Sat 13.04.13.
-Greers Rd: Protesting teachers whined at Brownlee's Ilam office.
-I guessed those unionised teachers feared NZ National govt touting of Charter Schools.
-Leah, highly specialized, experienced teacher, saw Charter Schools as a professional opportunity.
+Saturday 13.04.13.
+Greers Rd near our rental: Protesting teachers whined at Brownlee's Ilam office.
+Did those unionised teachers fear NZ National government's touting of Charter Schools?
+Leah, a highly specialized, experienced teacher, saw Charter Schools as a professional opportunity.

 Content & pics Copyright Mark JS Esslemont.